brewhouse/dart-mcp/README.md

    ```

 2. **Get that sweet, sweet GTFS data**:
-   The server expects Caltrain GTFS data in the `src/caltrain_mcp/data/caltrain-ca-us/` directory.
+   The server expects DART GTFS data in the `src/dart_mcp/data/dart-tx-us/` directory.
 Because apparently we can't just ask the trains nicely where they are.

    ```bash
    uv run python scripts/fetch_gtfs.py